marinasundstrom/marinas-blog/PersonalSite/wwwroot/posts/blazor-web-apps-in-aspnet-core-8.md

 app.Map("/mything", () => new RazorComponentResult<MyPageComponent>());
 ```

+You can, of course, pass parameters to the component.

 ## Render modes

 A Blazor Web App is fundamentally rendered on the server.
 But as mentioned, you can turn on interactivity per-component in the SSR context.
 You can also tell a component where it should run: on the server, or on the client using WebAssembly.
 It all is a seamless experience.
 And pre-rendering just works out of box.